 Almost all women considered their partner’s extramarital affairs to be sexual harassment against them, and many of them had witnessed it.
 Their motives for doing so were based on the repercussions for them, which included depression, low self-esteem, becoming less involved in sex with their spouse, sexual denial by their husband, loss of affection, hatred toward husbands, and fear of losing their partner to other women and contracting HIV.

 Some women represented men’s extramarital affairs as predicted, claiming that a real man must have more than one sexual partner, upholding the concept of male superiority on sexuality.
 Getting another wife, in addition to extramarital affairs, was viewed as a type of sexual abuse, especially by Christian women, since it goes against their religious beliefs.
 However, for Muslim participants, this was not a form of sexual harassment since it is permissible under Islamic law unless the man marries another woman without informing his wife.

-Demanding Anal Sex
+Demanding Backdoor Sex

 Some Unusual Sexual Violence or Forced Sex

 Some women raised concerns about excessive sex demands, such as the need for sex on a regular basis or the need for several rounds of sexual intercourse in a single encounter.
 According to a woman, her husband was abusive because he craved sex on a regular basis.

 Some women have mentioned her current husband’s proclivity for requiring several rounds of sex when she is exhausted.

 Physical And Emotional Violence During Sex

 The reluctance of a wife to have sex with her husband became a common source of disputes and conflicts between partners, and in most cases resulted in emotional or physical abuse by their partner, including insults and bites.
 Many people justified their practice of succumbing to unwanted sex by citing their desire to prevent conflicts with their spouses, which means normalization of what they consider as sexual harassment as a result of prior abuse while refusing.